 Sound curtains can provide a permanent, yet flexible, solution to your unique noise control situation.
 Our staff can help engineer the right system for your sound reduction goals.

 Years ago, industrial engineers labeled the product as a lead blanket.
 Lead has been replaced by a safer environmental noise reduction mass loaded vinyl. eNoise Control can offer many enclosure or sound wall options for your sound proof application.
 Please call or email us today for design and price quote.

-The National Institutes of Health describes noise-induced hearing loss as the result of one-time exposure to a damaging loud noise, or as the result of ongoing exposure to a loud environment.
+The National Institute of Health describes noise-induced hearing loss as the result of one-time exposure to a damaging loud noise, or as the result of ongoing exposure to a loud environment.
 In most cases, on-site workers have ear protection, but those around them do not.
 Noise pollution can affect downtown offices, commercial spaces undergoing construction and sound studios.